-NFCC conducts early, regular and late registration each term.
-These important registration dates and deadlines are published in the Academic Calendar found in each term's Schedule of Courses and also published on the NFCC website - www.nfcc.edu.
+NFC conducts early, regular and late registration each term.
+These important registration dates and deadlines are published in the Academic Calendar found in each term's Schedule of Courses and also published on the NFC website - NFCC.edu.
 Students are encouraged to register early to avoid closed classes.
 The student is responsible for meeting course prerequisites prior to registering.
 A student may be administratively withdrawn from those courses for which he/she is not eligible.
+NFC reserves the right to cancel courses when necessary.
+Students will receive full refunds for canceled courses.

-Registration for students with fee waivers, such as the State Employee Fee Waiver, takes place on the first day of class for any given term.
+Registration for students with fee waivers, such as the State Employee Fee Waiver or Senior Citizens Waiver, takes place on the first day of class for any given term.
 Tuition is waived, but the student is responsible for the purchase of textbooks and instructional materials as well as other fees required for the course.
-Students must submit their approved state waiver form to the NFCC Office of Financial Aid before the published deadline to pay tuition and fees.
+Students must submit their approved state waiver form to the NFC Office of Financial Aid before the published deadline to pay tuition and fees.